 - Dispute collection accounts – Collection accounts significantly impact your credit.
 If you have collections, you should contact the creditor and see if they will agree to a pay for delete.
-They delete the account from your report if you pay the balance.
+They delete the account from your report if you pay it off.
 You want to make sure they will remove it when you pay.
 Otherwise, if you pay and they don’t remove it, your credit rating will not improve.

 Getting a personal loan with bad credit isn’t easy, but lenders offer personal loans for bad credit consumers.

 Ensure you’re getting the loan for the right reason, avoid taking out loans to purchase anything unnecessary.

 Before you apply, work on increasing your credit score, this not only improves your chances of getting approved, but it will help you get a lower rate.